Quality Management Program and Resources

 Health Net unifies programs, from wellness to complex care, reflecting our commitment to a whole-person strategy.
 Members who qualify have access to wellness programs for obesity prevention, smoking cessation, pregnancy support, and chronic conditions management.

-The Decision Power program offers a health management solution to improve members’ health and quality of life.
+Health Net offers a health management solution to improve members’ health and quality of life.
 Through personalized interventions and contemporary behavior change methodologies, Health Net’s experienced staff can help members at risk and diagnosed with chronic health conditions to better manage their conditions through education, empowerment and support.
-Decision Power includes a suite of programs and support encompassing health and wellness, integrated care management, case management, and women’s and children’s health.
+Health Net includes a suite of programs and support encompassing health and wellness, integrated care management, case management, and women’s and children’s health.